mwilliamson/nope/README.rst

 * Static typing allows optimisations to be applied to the generated code

-The static types are expressed using comments.
-This means that the static typing has no effect at runtime, allowing Nope programs to be run directly as Python 3 programs with any extra dependencies or performance penalty.
+The static types are expressed using comments for several reasons:

+* This means the static typing has no effect at runtime, allowing Nope programs to be run directly as Python 3 programs with any extra dependencies or performance penalty.

+* A separate syntax can be used within the comments to succinctly express types, rather than (ab)using existing Python syntax.

+* It can be useful to decouple the signature of a function from the implementation.
+  For instance, using separate comments makes it easy to type a function such that it only accepts arguments by positions rather than keyword.

 Here's an example of calculating Fibonacci numbers using Nope: